-The failure of the Kelp Industry meant that many families were left with no money or not much food coming into the house.
 It took quite some time to persuade the people to plant potatoes, but once they started using them as their main source of food they became dependent on them.
 (1 mark KU) Devastation struck though when for quite a number of years the crops were diseased with Blight.
 With the potato crop destroyed many Scots struggled to find food and saw their profits disappear.
 (1 mark KU) Consequently many Scots could not afford to pay their rent and were evicted.
 (1 mark KU) This led to many people leaving the Highlands to other parts of Scotland and the world to avoid starvation, homelesness and poverty.
+Famine due to potato blight was an important reason in explaining why Highlanders left the Highlands.

 However, there were other reasons to explain Highland emigration such as the Clearances.
-(1 mark for structure)

-Landowners didn't normally seem to treat their tenants very well.
+(1 mark for structure) Landowners didn't normally seem to treat their tenants very well.
 A lot of people couldn't afford the rent, so they paid it in food.
-When the Landowners were made an offer by Southern Sheep Farmers to bring in the Black Face sheep, they couldn't refuse because the farmers were willing to pay much more rent than the people already living there.
+When the landowners were made an offer by Southern Sheep Farmers to bring in the Black Face sheep, they couldn't refuse because the farmers were willing to pay much more rent than the people already living there.
 (1 mark KU) This led to more evictions and more Scots leaving the Highlands.
 Some Landowners paid for their tenants to emigrate to America or Canada.
 (1 mark KU) Sir James Matheson who owned the Isle of Lewis at this time, did this, and also gave them extra money to start a new life in another country.
 Other Landowners, however, were not so kind.
 It was heard of for the people to be rounded up by men and dogs and tied up and thrown on a ship.
 When these people reached Canada, they had nothing apart from the rags they wore which would never keep them warm in the harsh Canadian winter.
 (1 mark KU)